-U.S. Department of Justice retracts findings that said Louisiana State Police uses excessive force
+US Department of Justice retracts findings that said Louisiana State Police uses excessive force

 Latest Weather Blog

-U.S. Department of Justice retracts findings that said Louisiana State Police uses excessive force
+US Department of Justice retracts findings that said Louisiana State Police uses excessive force

 WASHINGTON - The United States Justice Department said Wednesday it is dismissing lawsuits and retracting findings of constitutional violations from multiple law enforcement agencies across the country, including the Louisiana State Police.